 All participants are required to arrive to the program location on the scheduled arrival date/time and cannot depart earlier than the departure date/time.
 Student accommodation is arranged from the evening of the arrival date until the night prior to the departure date.
 Students who wish to arrive earlier at the program location or to stay beyond the duration of the program are responsible for making their own accommodation arrangements at their own expense.
 Late arrival and/or early departure is not permitted under any circumstance.
 Some programs may have restrictions on arriving early or staying late.
 More information regarding arrival and departure will be made available in the Spring Quarter orientation.

 Allocation and amount of personal time varies from program to program.
-Overseas Seminars are first and foremost designed as a short-term in-depth educational experience overseas.
+Short-Term Program are first and foremost designed as an in-depth and intensive educational experience overseas.
 They are not travel holidays and the schedule will be busy.
 The allocation of any personal time off is solely at the discretion of BOSP and the faculty leader based on the program structure as well as the safety and security considerations of the specific location.

 As a participant in the Bing Overseas Studies Program, you are required to have medical insurance that includes: 1) international coverage for medical treatment for the entire duration of your program and for all countries in which you intend to travel; 2) medical evacuation; 3) repatriation of remains.
 Coverage for medical evacuation and repatriation of remains pays for transport to your home country in case of severe illness, injury, or death.
 The latter two clauses may not be part of your regular policy, and may have to be purchased as a supplement.

 Please refer to the Health Insurance page for more information about mandatory health insurance coverage, health insurance options and seeking medical attention abroad.